Dog Ownership and Responsibilities

 Staff deal with enquiries or information relating to stray dogs during office hours.
 Out of hours this service is provided by Police Scotland.
 Staff have the power to lift any dog in a public area, which they believe to be a stray.

-The dogs lifted will be taken to our Kennels where they will be kept for seven days unless reclaimed.
+A dog lifted by us will be taken to our Kennels where they will be kept for seven days unless reclaimed.
 To reclaim your dog you will have to pay a release fee, administration charge and possible kennelling fees.
-This amounts to £50 on the first day with an additional £10 for every night the dog is held in our kennels.
+This amounts to £52.50 on the first day with an additional £10.50 for every night the dog is held in our kennels.
 Failure to collect the dog within seven days may result in the dog being re-homed or ultimately in rare cases, destroyed.

 I've lost my dog what should I do?